kwurst/CS-448/Syllabus.md

 <img src="http://www.phdcomics.com/comics/archive/phd042215s.gif"><br><a href="http://www.phdcomics.com/comics.php?f=1795">http://www.phdcomics.com/comics.php?f=1795</a>

-You may expect that I will get back to you within 24 hours of your email or phone call (with the exception of weekends and holidays), although you will likely hear from me much sooner.
+My goal is to get back to you within 24 hours of your email or phone call (with the exception of weekends and holidays), although you will likely hear from me much sooner.
+If you have not heard from me after 24 hours, please remind me.

 ## Code of Conduct/Classroom Civility
 All students are expected to adhere to the policies as outlined in the University’s Student Code of Conduct.